 Thanks for your help:

-I am grateful to the following for their help and support with specific areas of the Virtual Museum:
+The website is a one-man band!
+I (Hugh Pihlens) have done all the website development single-handed.
+However, I am very grateful to the following for their help, contributions and support with specific areas of the Virtual Museum:

 - David Abbott - re life on The Marsh 1940-47

 - John Allen - past HHA Archivist - re Railway, and many other topics

 - Richard Amphlett - re the stories behind the names on the Second World War memorials